-Bradford, which David Hockney illustrated as 'one landscape many views,' is a city of contrast and a district of diversity: urban and rural, wealth and deprivation, impressive built heritage and quality modern development and some of the highest and lowest educational attainment and health outcomes in the country.
-Our population of more than half a million is diverse, young and growing rapidly.
-In Bradford we are conscious that we are not only shaping the future of public services in our district, but hopefully will help to sustain, Tony Reeves, chief executive of total place pilot Bradford City Council, describes progress in the past few weeks safeguard and transform public service nationally.
+In Bradford we are conscious that we are not only shaping the future of public services in our district, but hopefully will help to sustain, safeguard and transform public service nationally.
 Bradford has a public sector spend of approximately £3.5 billion.
 Big is certainly beautiful in Bradford.
 Our achievement of total place objectives and outcomes will make a positive difference to both the quality and cost of public sector services on a grand scale.